-- The more positive attention we give to a child following a behavior, the more likely they will engage in the behavior in the future. - This is called reinforcement; you are reinforcing the likelihood a behavior will happen again. - Reinforcer Inventory: What motivates your child to engage in new behaviors or learn new skills?
+- The more positive attention we give to a child following a behavior, the more likely they will engage in the behavior in the future. - This is called reinforcement; you are reinforcing the likelihood a behavior will happen again.

 Safety Net Procedures